Cancer Types – Stomach Cancer

 Types of stomach cancer

-Stomach cancer, also called gastric cancer, begins when cells in the stomach become abnormal and grow uncontrollably.
+Stomach cancer, also called gastric cancer, begins when healthy cells in the stomach become abnormal and grow out of control.
 A tumor can be cancerous or benign.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
-A benign tumor means the tumor will not spread.
-Cancer can begin in any part of the stomach, and it can spread to nearby lymph nodes and other areas of the body, such as the liver, bones, lungs, and a woman’s ovaries.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.
+Cancer can begin in any part of the stomach.
+It can also spread to nearby lymph nodes and other parts of the body, such as the liver, bones, lungs, and a woman’s ovaries.

-Most stomach cancers are a type called adenocarcinoma, which means that the cancer started in the glandular tissue that lines the inside of the stomach.
+Most stomach cancers are a type called adenocarcinoma.
+This means that the cancer started in the glandular tissue that lines the inside of the stomach.
 Other types of cancerous tumors that form in the stomach include lymphoma, gastric sarcoma, and carcinoid tumors, but these are rare.

 Read more about stomach cancer here.